Chemical Oxygen Demand Determination Procedure | Determination COD of Wastewater

 I. Standard Potassium dichromate (K2Cr2O7) Solution:- (0.0417M or 0.25N)

-A) Dilute Primary standard grade12.259gms K2Cr2O7.H2O (dry on 120C for 2 hours) in 1000 ml of Distilled water and mix properly.
+A) Dilute Primary standard grade 12.259gms K2Cr2O7.H2O (dry at 120C for 2 hours) in 1000 ml of Distilled water and mix properly.

-B) Dilute 6.1295gms K2Cr2O7.H2O (dry on 120C for 2 hours) in 500 ml of Distilled water and mix properly.
+B) Dilute 6.1295gms K2Cr2O7.H2O (dry at 120C for 2 hours) in 500 ml of Distilled water and mix properly.

-Standardization:- Take 250ml conical flask.
+Standardization:- Take a 250ml conical flask.
 Add 25ml above potassium dichromate solution.
 Now add 2gm of Potassium iodide (KI) and 100ml of distilled water.
 Now add 5ml Conc.
 HCl slowly and allow to stand for 10 min.

 Titrate the liberated iodine with 0.25M Sodium Thiosulphate.
 Add 3ml of Starch solution as an Indicator.